microsoft/graphitation/packages/supermassive/README.md

 Other strategies usually represent a variation of those two.
 E.g. a fragment per specific group of operations, group of modules, or mix of modules and operations.
 Supermassive is agnostic to your "fragmentizing" strategy.

+### Experimental feature: `@defer` and `@stream` support

+Current draft of GraphQL spec includes support for incremental result delivery via `@defer` and `@stream` directives.
+Supermassive provides an _experimental_ implementation for those directives and incremental delivery.
+However, APIs and response format _will_ change, expect breaking changes.

+> Note: see [this discussion](https://github.com/graphql/defer-stream-wg) of the new response format in the
+> defer and stream working group

 ### Possible future - pre-normalized executor